Minutes from Death: How Ron MacLean’s Wife Cari Came Back From the Brink

 Mangesh Inamdar was in the middle of his eight-hour shift when the nurses called him to the ER.
 A youthful 42-year-old, Inamdar possesses the love of adrenalin that marks so many emergency physicians.
 When he graduated from medical school, his plan was to become a radiologist, someone who pored over X-rays and MRIs in a quiet room.
 During his residency, however, he found himself drifting over to the intensive care unit, moonlighting there despite a full workload.
 Maybe it was the variety of cases he got to work on or the satisfaction of seeing swift results or the immediacy of life-or-death situations, but he kept coming back.

-When the paramedics wheeled in Cari, Inamdar knew something was dangerously wrong.
+When the paramedics wheeled in Cari MacLean, Inamdar knew something was dangerously wrong.
 Her face was drained of colour, and her pulse was almost non-existent.
 Most worrying was her blood pressure.
 For a woman her age, it should have been 120 systolic.
 Cari’s was 60—frighteningly low.
+(Here are nine surprising factors that could affecting blood pressure readings.)
 The blood pressure suggested a few possibilities: ruptured aorta, internal bleeding, fluid around the heart, septic shock or a major heart attack.
+(Learn to spot the silent signs of a heart attack here.)
 The possibility that Inamdar kept coming back to, however, was a massive pulmonary embolism.

 A pulmonary embolism occurs when a blood clot, generally in the calf, works its way up the circulation system and blocks the blood vessels in the lung.
 It isn’t pretty, and death comes quickly.
 Many never make it to the ER—they die at home or in the ambulance.
 In fact, in his 14 years as an emergency physician, Inamdar had never seen anyone survive.